UoB-COMSM0110/2024-group-15/README.md

 Moreover, throughout the development process, utilizing evaluations such as Heuristic Analysis, NASA TLX, SUS analysis and Equivalence Partitioning testing proved to be extremely beneficial.
 Conducting Heuristic Analysis ourselves allowed us to identify the severity and priority of the problems we encountered.
 For example, by identifying the user interface issue as the most serious problem after the initial stage of evaluation, we were able to focus on improving it first.
 This targeted approach helped us streamline our efforts and make the necessary adjustments to enhance the overall user experience.

 On the other hand, NASA TLX and SUS analysis provided us with valuable feedback and insights from the players' perspective.
 Through the first stage of NASA TLX analysis, we noticed that the difference between the easy and hard modes was not noticeable enough.
 This allowed us to obtain statistical results on how different the hard and easy modes were, so that we can make timely adjustments.
 SUS analysis also provided us with invaluable information to check if our system is user-friendly enough, and this allowed us to make our game more integrated and easy to use (SUS score grew from 61 to 83).
 These evaluations not only helped us address issues promptly but also ensured that the final product met the expectations and needs of our players.
-Finally, Equivalence Partitioning enabled us to make thorough test cases by categorize the core features of our game, enhancing the testing process.
+Finally, Equivalence Partitioning enabled us to make thorough test cases by categorising the core features of our game, hence enhancing the testing process.

 Overall, our team effectively communicated and collaborated, with each member fulfilling their role.
 Using Kanban boards and WhatsApp, we managed tasks and shared updates efficiently.
 Pair programming sessions and role distribution ensured all aspects of development were covered.
 Also, through consistent coding standards and meaningful comments, our code remained understandable and maintainable.
 Our teamwork and methodology led to a successful project.